 Wood is on death row for the 1989 murders of estranged girlfriend Debra Dietz and her father Eugene Dietz.
 His execution was scheduled for Wednesday.

-The state planned on using a new drug cocktail to end his life, but refused to divulge how they obtained the drugs or the manufacturer.
+The state planned on using a new drug cocktail to end his life, but refused to divulge how they obtained the drugs.
 One drug in question, Midazolam, has been involved in the botched executions in Ohio and Oklahoma from earlier in the year.

 According to the Los Angeles Times, state Attorney General’s Office spokeswoman Stephanie Grisham said “turning over the drug protocol is not an option.”

-Arizona was willing to turn over what drugs were to be used in the execution, but Wood wanted the drug manufacturer and to see whether those set to execute him were properly certified.
+Arizona was willing to turn over what drugs were to be used in the execution, but Wood wanted the drug manufacturer and to see whether those set to execute his were certified.

-Grisham noted after the ruling that the stay would definitely be appealed due to "the severity of his crime."
+Grisham noted after the ruling that the stay would definitely be appealed “Based on the severity of his crime.”